elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

 - For a full list of configuration options, refer to [Python specific configuration](https://opentelemetry.io/docs/zero-code/python/configuration/#python-specific-configuration).
 - For Python specific limitations when using the OpenTelemetry operator, refer to [Python-specific topics](https://opentelemetry.io/docs/zero-code/python/operator/#python-specific-topics).

 ## Guided example to instrument a Python app with EDOT Python SDK on Kubernetes

-In the following example you will learn how to:
+In this section you will learn how to:

-- Deploy an example Python app in a dedicated namespace.
-- Enable auto-instrumentation of the application following any of the supported methods, such as:
+- Enable auto-instrumentation of a Python application following any of the supported methods, such as:
+  - Adding an annotation to the deployment pods.
   - Adding an annotation to the namespace.
-  - Adding an annotation to the deployment pods.
 - Verify that auto-instrumentation libraries are injected and configured correctly.
 - Confirm data is flowing to **Kibana Observability**.

+For demonstration purposes, we assume the application to be instrumented is a deployment named `python-app` running in the `python-ns` namespace.

-Before continuing, ensure you have performed the [installation of the operator](./README.md), and confirm that the following `Instrumentation` object exists in the system:
+1. Ensure you have successfully [installed the OpenTelemetry Operator](./README.md), and confirm that the following `Instrumentation` object exists in the system:

 ```bash
 $ kubectl get instrumentation -n opentelemetry-operator-system
 NAME                      AGE    ENDPOINT
 elastic-instrumentation   107s   http://opentelemetry-kube-stack-daemon-collector.opentelemetry-operator-system.svc.cluster.local:4318
 ```

-Example auto-instrumentation steps:

-1. Create a `python` namespace and run a deployment named `python-app`

-    ```bash
-    # Python Namespace and Deployment
-    kubectl create namespace python
-    kubectl apply -f - <<EOF
-    apiVersion: apps/v1
-    kind: Deployment
-    metadata:
-      labels:
-        app: python-app
-      name: python-app
-      namespace: python
-    spec:
-      replicas: 1
-      selector:
-        matchLabels:
-          app: python-app
-      template:
-        metadata:
-          name: python-app
-          labels:
-            app: python-app
-        spec:
-          containers:
-            - image: andrewgizas/python-otel-auto:latest
-              imagePullPolicy: Always
-              name: python-app
-              env:
-              - name: OTEL_LOG_LEVEL
-                value: "debug"
-              - name: AGENT_HAS_STARTED_IF_YOU_SEE
-                value: "Exception while exporting metrics HTTPConnectionPool"
-    EOF
-    ```
+> [!NOTE]
+> If your `Instrumentation` object has a different name or is created in a different namespace, you will have to adapt the annotation value in the next step.

 2. Enable auto-instrumentation of the Python application using one of the following methods:

-  - Add an annotation at namespace level (this will make all Pods of the namespace to be instrumented):

-    ```bash
-    kubectl annotate namespace python instrumentation.opentelemetry.io/inject-python=opentelemetry-operator-system/elastic-instrumentation
-    ```

-  - Alternatively, edit the `python-app` deployment to include the annotation under `spec.template.metadata.annotations`:
+  - Edit the `python-app` workload definition and include the annotation under `spec.template.metadata.annotations`:

     ```yaml
     spec: